alvinnws/advent-of-code/2025/README.md

 Don't know why I was quirky with the grand_total var name, but I did feel like it.
 Not too bad this day, just needed to mentally flip the whole file on part 2 to solve.
 ### Day 7
 Accidentally solved part 2 before solving part 1 by misinterpreting the task at hand.
 Left my solution as is, so 07-2 is shorter than 07-1.
 Fantastic
+### Day 8
+What started as a desire to make nice looking OOP code turned into ugly half-OOP half-functional code.
+I remembered the UFDS but forgot the implementation, only to improvise, fail and turn back to searching the implementation and frankensteining the result.
+Ouch.